seal-io/docs/docs/concepts.md

 ## Projects

-Projects are your workspaces for team collaboration.
-You can use projects to group connectors, environments, resources, workflows, variables, and other resources.
-Within a project, you can manage application deployments in multiple environments.
+Projects serve as collaborative workspaces for teams.
+Within a project, you can organize connectors, environments, resources, workflows, variables, and other elements.
+Projects enable efficient management of application deployments across multiple environments.

 ## Environments

-Environments represent the deployment targets for applications, such as development, testing, production, etc.
+Environments define the deployment targets for applications, such as development, testing, and production environments.

 ## Resources

-Resources are the deployment units of applications.
-Resources can be generated from templates and linked to specific deployment patterns.
-They are characteristically monomorphic but designed to be portable across different environments.
-For example, Kubernetes container services demonstrate this concept.
-Resources could also refer to the necessary infrastructure to operate a service, including elements such as BigTable databases, Pub/Sub topics, S3 buckets, and CDNs.
-Although these resources can vary in implementation across different infrastructures, they maintain a uniform definition through their polymorphic operations.
+Resources represent fundamental components of applications.
+These can encompass a wide range of entities, such as containers running services, or the necessary infrastructure for service operation, including BigTable databases, Pub/Sub topics, S3 buckets, and CDNs.

 ## Templates

-In Walrus, templates refer to resource templates used to define and describe various aspects of a service or application's configuration.
+In Walrus, templates refer to resource templates used to define and describe various aspects of a resource's configuration.
 Platform engineers are responsible for defining and maintaining templates.
 Application developers use templates to create resources without needing to understand the infrastructure details associated with the templates.

+## Resource Definitions

+Walrus helps you build polymorphic, multi-cloud abstraction.
+Resource definitions form the core of this abstraction.
+It declares a resource type and matching rules to specify which template to use when deploying that type of resource in a particular environment.
+This capability shield developers from the intricacies of the underlying infrastructure while providing reasonable control.